 Do not let them thaw first or it will be a mushy mess!

 Rinse each tomato with warm running water, the skin will come right off.
-Now they also can be cored and cut into pieces, or be blended in a blender as needed for the recipe.
+Now let them thaw a bit so it is easier to core cored and cut as desired.

 Frozen tomatoes will be more watery than fresh tomatoes, and they are not suited for fresh eating but are great for soups and tomato sauces.